 Internships that do not involve academic credit may be arranged by the student and the employer.
 The work may involve as many hours as the student desires.
 In this case, the internship is identical to a part-time paid or unpaid work position.
 Internships for which a student is seeking academic credit must be arranged by the student in consultation with his academic advisor.
 The student completes an Internship Request Form and, with the academic advisor, determines learning objectives, supervision guidelines, numbers of hours and credit units, and reports/work product to be submitted to the academic advisor.

-Employers who wish to offer internship positions to students of The Master's College may do so by going directly onto the college website at www.masters.edu.
+Employers who wish to offer internship positions to students of The Master's University may do so by going directly onto the college website at www.masters.edu.
 From the main page, navigate to Campus Services, then to Student Career Center.
-On the Office of Student Employment and Professional Development webpage, select The Master's College Job Board.
+On the Office of Student Employment and Professional Development webpage, select The Master's University Job Board.
 On the Job Board page, an employer first establishes an identification record, and obtains an Employer Identification Number.
 Using that ID Number, the employer may then enter current and future internship or job positions.

 For questions regarding the internship program of The Master's University, contact the Office of Student Employment and Professional Development at (800) 568-6248 ext.
 3716 or OSEPD@masters.edu.